 Welcome to the feature flag graveyard—where good intentions go to accumulate technical debt.

-The shocking truth about flag removal rates
+The uncomfortable truth about flag removal rates

 This isn't just a cleanliness issue—it's a productivity crisis hiding in plain sight.
 Organizations spend millions on developer tools and agile methodologies while simultaneously poisoning their own codebases with digital zombies that slow down every future development effort.